-Graduate and Post-Baccalaureate students in pre-health programs (medical sciences, premedical accelerated, pre-medical flex, and pre-allied health) are subject to a distinct probation and dismissal policy due to the program goals of preparing students to be competitive applicants to medical and other health professions programs.
+Graduate and Post-Baccalaureate students in pre-health programs (medical sciences, pre-medical accelerated, pre-medical flex, and pre-allied health) are subject to a distinct academic warning and dismissal policy due to the program goals of preparing students to be competitive applicants to medical and other health professions programs.

 At the midterm of any semester, a student with a grade below a B in any class will receive an academic warning.
 Academic warning is an advising designation, is non-punitive, and does not appear on the transcript.
 Academic warnings are a serious warning to the student that academic improvement is required in order to remain in good academic standing.

-At the conclusion of any semester students with cumulative GPAs below 3.000 will be subject to academic dismissal.
-Any students who are not dismissed will be placed on academic probation.
+At the conclusion of each semester, students will be placed on or continue with the designation of academic probation for any of the following reasons: